-Celebrating is what we do really well in Scotland, and if there is one day of the year where you'll hear a lot of noise from us, it's St Andrew's Day (30 November) when Scots and Scots-at-heart celebrate the patron saint of Scotland and our national day with a holiday and fantastic events, which showcase the very best of Scottish culture.
+Celebrating is something Scots do really well, and if there is one day of the year where you'll hear a lot of noise from us, it's St Andrew's Day.
+Scots and Scots-at-heart come together to celebrate the patron saint of Scotland and our national day with a holiday and fantastic events, which showcase the very best of Scottish culture.

 So, when is St Andrew's Day, and what's on in 2022?
 This important Scottish day of celebration falls on the 30 November - and this year live events are back!
 You'll be able to enjoy a varied programme of events and festivals, featuring uniquely Scottish line-ups of music, dance, culture and more.

 Stay tuned for more event information for 2022 released later in the year!

 St Andrew's Day is the feast day of Andrew the Apostle and is celebrated every year in Scotland on the 30 November.
 In 1320, St Andrew officially became the patron saint of Scotland when the country's independence was declared with the signing of The Declaration of Arbroath.

 Yes.
 In 2006, the Scottish Parliament declared St Andrew's Day a bank holiday.
 Although it is not law, most Scottish employers are left to decide whether to give their staff a day off and close for the day.
 If the 30 November falls on the weekend, staff are given the Friday or Monday off work.